marc-mrt/infrastructure-modules/modules/aws_miniflux/examples/with_aws_default_vpc/README.md

-# An example using AWS' KMS for the SSH key.
+# An example using AWS' default VPC & Subnet.

+> WARNING: Use this example with caution, it is leverage the "default" variants of the VPC & Subnet resources from terraform.

 ## Usage: